 Figure~\ref{fig:system-overview} shows where receiver-side scheduling fits in the receive pipeline.
-Packets from one or more network paths feed into a recovery module that reconstructs each object and produces its sender timestamp \(S_n\) together with its recovery time \(A_n\).
-The scheduling module runs immediately after recovery and uses these \((S_n, A_n)\) pairs to determine a release time \(R_n\) for each object.
+Packets from one or more network paths feed into a recovery module that reconstructs each block and produces its LT3 sender timestamp \(S_n\) together with its recovery time \(A_n\).
+The scheduling module runs immediately after recovery and uses these \((S_n, A_n)\) pairs to determine a release time \(T_n\) for each block.
 This placement ensures that the scheduler operates on the timing actually experienced by the receiver while remaining independent of the underlying transport protocol.

-Because it observes only sender timestamps and local recovery times, the same module can follow TCP reassembly, QUIC datagram delivery, WebRTC frame construction, RTP depacketization, or object-based coded overlays such as BRT.
-The scheduler neither modifies transport behavior nor requires feedback to the sender; it simply regulates when recovered objects are presented to the application interface.
+Because it observes only LT3 sender timestamps and local recovery times, the same module can follow TCP reassembly, QUIC datagram delivery, WebRTC frame construction, RTP depacketization, or block-based coded systems such as LT3.
+The scheduler neither modifies transport behavior nor requires feedback to the sender; it simply regulates when recovered blocks are presented to the application interface.
 This separation allows receiver-side scheduling to be added as a lightweight component in existing media and control pipelines.